Early Detection and Diagnosis Project Award

 - Research to understand and intervene in the behaviour of the public to enhance early detection and diagnosis

-ED&D projects may focus on any of these research areas, or any combination of them.
+Early Detection and Diagnosis Project Awards may focus on any of these research areas, or any combination of them.
 All proposals should consider line-of-sight to clinical or population impact.

-ED&D projects are flexible in terms of duration and level of funding.
+Early Detection and Diagnosis Project Awards are flexible in terms of duration and level of funding.
 Proposals may be at various stages of maturity dependent on technology readiness, novelty of the paradigm under investigation and availability of supporting data.
 Proposals should be composed and costed commensurately.

 Out of remit